 OR

-The LOCAL AGENCY FORMATION COMMISSION and the Approval Holder agree in writing to the Approval Holder paying part or all of the Commission’s attorneys’ fees and costs.
+The LOCAL AGENCY FORMATION COMMISSION and the Applicant agree in writing to the Applicant paying part or all of the Commission’s attorneys’ fees and costs.

 Settlement:

-The Approval Holder shall not be required to pay or perform any settlement unless such Approval Holder has approved the settlement.

-When representing the LOCAL AGENCY FORMATION COMMISSION, the Approval Holder shall not enter into any stipulation or settlement modifying or affecting the interpretation or validity of any of the terms or conditions of the approval without the prior written consent of the LOCAL AGENCY FORMATION COMMISSION.
+When representing the LOCAL AGENCY FORMATION COMMISSION, the Applicant shall not enter into any stipulation or settlement modifying or affecting the interpretation or validity of any of the terms or conditions of the approval without the prior written consent of the LOCAL AGENCY FORMATION COMMISSION.

 Successors Bound:

-The Approval Holder shall include the applicant and the successor(s) in interest, transferee(s), and assign(s) of the applicant.
+The obligations of the Applicant under this Indemnity and Defense agreement are specifically associated with and shall run with the land that is the subject of the application and/ or approval and shall be binding upon the applicant and the successor(s) in interest, transferee(s), and assign(s) of the applicant in the land.

 Recordation:

-Prior to the issuance of a Certificate of Completion, the Approval Holder shall record in the office of the Santa Cruz County Recorder an agreement which incorporates the provisions of this condition, or this approval shall become null and void.
+At any time after submission of the application, the LOCAL AGENCY FORMATION COMMISSION may, at its sole option, record in the office of the Santa Cruz County Recorder a memorandum of agreement which incorporates the provisions of this condition, or this approval shall become null and void.